helins/fdat.cljc/README.md

 (fdat/? :some.namespace/keyword-key
         (random-range 1000000000))
 ```

+Further, when arguments are provided, the end result is like manual annotation
+using `dvlopt.fdat/snapshot` but it leverages compile time elision (see below).

 An additional property is those functions become transparent for developping and
 debugging, one can simply have a look at the metadata.